polterguy/phosphorusfive/plugins/p5.web/README.md

 p5.web.cookie.get:some-cookie
 ```

-As you can see in your last piece of code, your cookie value is returned as a "string".
+As you can see in your last piece of code, your cookie value is returned as a string.
 It is quite easily converted back into a node though, by
 running it through *[hyper2lambda]* with the following code.

 ```